hoondy/MotifTools/README.md

 * Variant VCF file
 * Reference genome FASTA file
   * For example, hg19 genome can be downloaded from [here](http://hgdownload.cse.ucsc.edu/goldenPath/hg19/bigZips/)
-* PFM in Jaspar format
+* PFM in Jaspar 2016 PFM format
-  * For example, a file containing count matrix in the following format
+  * For example, a file containing a single position frequency (count) matrix
   ```shell
   >MA0491.1	JUND
   A  [12389 15163     0     0 38710     0     0  1547 38710     0  5786 ]